How to Create Linux NFS Fileservers on Debian Server.

 Before installing the NFS Kernel server, we need to update our system’s repository index with that of the Internet through the following apt command as sudo:

-$ sudo apt update
+$ sudo apt update && sudo apt upgrade -y

 The above command lets us install the latest available version of a software through the Debian repositories.

-Now, run the following command in order to install the NFS Kernel Server on your system:
+Now, run the following command in order to install the NFS Kernel Server on your system

-$ sudo apt install nfs-kernel-server
+$ sudo apt install nfs-kernel-server -y

 Step 2: Create the Export Directory